OctopusDeploy/blog/blog/2020-04/track-jira-issues-across-your-ci-cd-pipeline/index.md

 When the build is complete, the information should be available in Octopus Deploy.
 Navigate to the **Library** tab, click **Build Information**, and click the **Highest version** link to view the commits and work items.

-Here we see the build came from a Jenkins build server, and includes the three commits we made with the associated work item (PET-3).
+Here we see the build came from a Jenkins build server and includes the three commits we made with the associated work item (PET-3).
 Clicking on the PET-3 link takes us to our Jira issue.

 ### Deploy the release

-So far this integration is looking pretty sweet!
+So far, this integration is looking pretty sweet!
 Deploying a release updates Jira with the status.
-Let's start a deployment to development.
-This post assumes you already know how to create a project, so we'll skip the project creation and deployment process steps.
+Let’s start a deployment to development.
+This post assumes you already know how to create a project, so we’ll skip the project creation and deployment process steps.

 From within your Octopus Deploy project, click **CREATE RELEASE**, and after you click **Save** on the next screen, you will see the release details.
 On this screen, we can see our release notes and associated build information:

 ![Release information in Octopus Deploy](octopus-deploy-project-release.png "width=500")

 When the release begins to deploy, it will send information to Jira.
 In Jira, we can see the issue is currently being deployed to development.

 ## Conclusion
 Jenkins, Jira, and Octopus Deploy are all powerful DevOps tools.
 When you integrate the three together, you get a powerful DevOps solution that provides continuous feedback to developers, operations, and business teams alike.